1986 24 Hours of Le Mans: Finish and post-race

 The single entry in Group B was the BMW M1 of MK Motorsport.
 It would be the last M1 to race at Le Mans, and set a lap record for the class.
 The car ran smoothly through the race, getting into the top-20 by half-time.
 However, with 90minutes to go Witmeur brought it into the pits with the gearbox almost locked solid.
 With 20 minutes left, Libert took the ailing BMW out, crawling around in second gear, trying to get to the finish.
 With a final lap too slow though, the car was not classified.

 For Bell, it was his fourth victory and Holbert's second.
 Together, Bell & Holbert had won both the premier 24-hour sports-car races (Daytona and Le Mans) in the same year, the first to do so.
 It was mixed emotions for Stuck, who had driven with Gartner to win the Sebring 12 Hours earlier in the year.
 Porsche took their sixth consecutive victory.
 Eight of the Porsches in the C1 class finished, and all of them in the top-10.

 The season proved to be an interesting one with seven different winners in the nine races.
 Lancia officially withdrew from motor-racing just before the next event, after the death of their driver, Giacomo Maggi, while testing.
 This followed the recent deaths of Henri Toivonen and co-driver Sergio Cresto in a Group B Lancia at the Tour de Corse rally a month earlier.
 Brun Motorsport achieved their great ambition, when their consistency won them the inaugural Teams' Championship.
 With the Joest team coming second, the works teams of Porsche and Jaguar were beaten back to third equal.
 Kremer Racing was devastated by the loss of Gartner and had considered shutting up.
 Instead, however, they set about redesigning the 962 tub to what they considered a safer form.

 Bell and Stuck did win a consecutive Drivers' Championship though.
-In C2, the Écurie Écosse won the Teams' Championship, while Spice and Bellm took out the C2 Drivers' title.
+In C2, the Ecurie Ecosse won the Teams' Championship, while Spice and Bellm took out the C2 Drivers' title.

 However, the FIA's fixation with Formula 1 and the lack of rules stability was concerning the manufacturers and cracks in the series were starting to appear.